 With all these stories, you can figure out how important lion guardians are for the banks.

 Woman Aflame by Salvador Dali

 Acclaimed Artist Salvador Dali claims his space in Hong Kong outside Landmark with his sculpture titled Woman Aflame.
 It is a curious sculpture that shows a woman in a metal cast hiding her face and pushing the world away, bent backward.
 Go ahead, make your own interpretations.

 This tall bronze sculpture standing behind the HSBC building is bound to make you question what this could be.
 Honestly, I would have never guessed this is an artist’s interpretation of a grain of rice.
 Could you have guessed?

-Soundscape on China’s National Anthem
+The soundscape on China’s National Anthem

 This is a sculpture based on Xylophone – it is set to the tune of China’s national anthem.
-It is also a public furniture where you can sit and admire the tall skyscrapers on one side and ocean on the other.
+It is also a piece of public furniture where you can sit and admire the tall skyscrapers on one side and ocean on the other.